Christian Bethancourt Player Props: Rays vs. Yankees

-After batting .222 with two doubles, two home runs, two walks and five RBI in his past 10 games, Christian Bethancourt and the Tampa Bay Rays face the New York Yankees (who will start Domingo German) at 4:10 PM ET on Saturday.
+The Tampa Bay Rays and Christian Bethancourt (.457 slugging percentage over his past 10 games, including two homers), battle starting pitcher Gerrit Cole and the New York Yankees at Tropicana Field, Sunday at 1:40 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Pirates.
+He had a one-hit performance in his last game (1-for-2) against the Yankees.

 Christian Bethancourt Game Info & Props vs. the Yankees